Covid 19 coronavirus: Wellington man brags about riding public transport without mask

 Under the new alert level 2 rules, which the whole country is currently under, masks are required on all public transport across New Zealand, including buses, trains, ferries and even taxis and Ubers.

-New Zealand Police say that, since the new rules began at 11.59pm on Sunday, they are using "an education and encouragement approach".
+New Zealand Police would not comment on this specific case but say that, since the new rules began at 11.59pm on Sunday, they are using "an education and encouragement approach".

-With face covering now mandatory on public transport, police say they are distributing thousands of face masks to members of the public, as part of their approach.
+With face-covering now mandatory on public transport, police say they are distributing thousands of face masks to members of the public, as part of their approach.

 "We recognise this requirement is something new for many Kiwis and it's something people may not have been used to doing previously," Assistant Commissioner Richard Chambers said in a press release.